duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/999_AMOD18_ProjectHero.md

 ```

 Here the most important lines are the challenge and the protocol line.
 The challenge line defines which challenge your submission is associated with and should contain the exact name of the challenge.
 The protocol likewise needs to match the protocol of the challenge.
 The user-labe is for you to give your submissions a label if you so desire.

+#### config

+The config folder should contain a text file for each library you want to create a submission for.
+In this text file should be the absolute path to one level above the directory where you store your code, and on the second line it should have the name of the directory where you story your code.
+The generate\_submissions script takes this absolute path and combines it with the directory name to movie a copy of your code into a new submission folder.

 ### Challenge